Transit Mobile Application Design Update for Atlanta's MARTA

 For the users

-Group-first, goal-driven navigation → 83% successful group travel
+Group-first, goal-driven navigation

-The app streamlines the journey of a traveler, focusing on intuitive and task-based navigation
+The app streamlines the journey of a traveler, focusing on intuitive and task-based navigation as well as safety features.

-Here’s how I hatched the solution
+Here’s how I helped hatch the solution

 Riders get frustrated with public transit due to scattered and overloaded information.